Establishment

 Where an applicator tank has been used to handle herbicides, ensure it is cleaned thoroughly before use.

 When mixing cover crop seed in a single hopper, minimise gravitational separation.
 This is where heavier seed sinks to the bottom of a hopper, especially during transit, even if seeds were initially well mixed.
 Adding seed mixes to the hopper in smaller, well mixed batches, as opposed to a single bulk load, can help.
+Where mixtures are used, periodically mix the seed in the drill.

 (Image: Yorkshire Agricultural Society)

-Sowing rates
+Seed rates

 Recommended standard sowing rates for commercial ‘off the shelf’ straights and mixes are often available online or from seed suppliers.